jkkummerfeld/slate/README.md

 cd slate
 ```

+Your terminal must be at least 80 characters wide and 20 tall to use the tool.

 ## Getting Started

 Run `python src/annotate.py <filename>` to start annotating `<filename>` with labels over spans of tokens.
 The entire interface is contained in your terminal, there is no GUI.
 With command line arguments you can vary properties such as the type of annotation (labels or links) and scope of annotation (characters, tokens, lines, documents).

+The input file should be plain text, organised however you like.
+Prepare the data with your favourite sentence splitting and/or tokenisation software (e.g., [SpaCy](https://spacy.io)).

 When you start the tool it displays a set of core commands by default.
 These are also specified below, along with additional commands.